Viktor Troicki: 2021: Retirement

 At the beginning of 2021, he qualified for the Australian Open main singles draw where he lost in the first round to Michael Mmoh in 5 tight sets.
 After failing to qualify for the main draw of Roland Garros he made a surprising run at Queen's Club by beating No. 7 seed Lorenzo Sonego in straight sets before losing in the round of 16 to Frances Tiafoe.

 He announced that 2021 Wimbledon would be his last professional tournament before he retires.
 In the first round of qualifying he beat Christopher Eubanks before being defeated in the second round by Brandon Nakashima after three tight sets.

 Career overview

 Troicki was a solid all-court player, who won more matches than he has lost on each surface.
 However, one factor that has kept him from more success is his poor record against top-10 players (65 losses vs 10 wins in his career).

 Coaching career

 After finishing his professional tennis career, Viktor began his coaching career.
 Apart from being Serbia Davis Cup team captain, he started working in 2023 with Hamad Medjedovic.
 At the end of the 2024 season, he became coach of fellow Serbian Miomir Kecmanovic.

+Additionally, he joined the coaching team of Novak Djokovic in 2025.